Ace Science Fiction Specials

 The date given is the year of publication by Ace; some are first editions and some are reprints.
 Also given is the Ace serial number.
 The serial number given is that of the first printing in the Ace Special series (except for the reissue of Rite of Passage).
 Books with a previous first edition are noted as "reissue" below.
-The order listed for series one is the original order of publication; the price is given.
+The order listed for series one is the original order of publication.
 Ace reissued many of these books outside of the Ace Special line with different covers and prices, and sometimes different paginations.
-Award winners are noted; several were nominated for awards.